spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

   ```
 <br />

-* **Updated Kubernetes layer manifest** - Kubernetes pack's manifest should be updated with the newly created IAM policy ARN.
+* Updated Kubernetes layer manifest - The Kubernetes pack's manifest should be updated with the newly created IAM policy ARN.
 The YAML code block below shows the `managedMachinePool.roleAdditionalPolicies` section to update in the Kubernetes pack's manifest.
-Refer to the **Usage** section below for more details with an example.
+Refer to the [Update the Kubernetes Layer Manifest](#update-the-kubernetes-layer-manifest) section below for more details with an example.
 <br />

   ```yaml